Skip to main content

 Investing during stagflation

-Stagflation is less common than inflation, but it's important to know how you might want to invest to combat stagnant economic growth.
-Paying attention to inflationary movements can give you an idea of whether stagflation may be around the corner.
+Stagflation is less common than inflation, but paying attention to inflationary movements can give you an idea of whether stagflation may be around the corner.

 Look for value

-When the economy slows down, it could make sense to reallocate your portfolio to include more value stocks or cyclical stocks while moving away from growth stocks.
+When the economy slows down, considering value stocks over growth stocks could make sense.
 Growth stocks are generally considered a no-go during stagflation since rising prices can erode the future value of company profits.
+Stocks, like most assets, tend to be more volatile in times of inflation or stagflation.

 Stick with the basics